Code-Institute-Submissions/MS3-2/README.md

 -   Format of README.md followed *[this](https://github.com/Code-Institute-Solutions/SampleREADME#code-institute-website)* example.

+-   I took much inspiration from this [MS3 project](https://github.com/Pysched/MS3-DM)

 ### Media

 -   All Images used in the site were taken from [Pexels](https://www.pexels.com/).

 -   Favicon created at [Logomakr](https://logomakr.com/).

 ### Acknowledgements

--   My Mentor Aaoron Sinnott for helpful feedback and advice on what features to include.
+-   My Mentor Aaoron Sinnott for helpful feedback and advice throughout.

 -   Tutor support at Code Institute for their support.